ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-3.md

 This Learning Path demonstrates the the *sync* value of *memtagMode* attribute.

-In synchronous mode (*sync*), a mismatch between the tag in the address and the tag in memory causes the processor to abort execution immediately and it terminates the process with SIGSEGV (code SEGV_MTESERR) - a synchronous exception.
+In synchronous mode (*sync*), a mismatch between the tag in the address and the tag in memory causes the processor to abort execution immediately.
+It terminates the process with SIGSEGV (code SEGV_MTESERR), which is a synchronous exception.
 This identifies the precise instruction and address that caused the failure.

 *Sync* mode is recommended when debugging your application.